pluralsight/guides/in-review/interesting-apis/requesting-e-signatures-in-a-chat-with-pusher-hellosign-and-spring-boot/article.md

 spring.jpa.properties.hibernate.type=trace
 ```

 In Spring Boot, by default, JPA databases will be created automatically if you use an embedded database (such as H2, HSQL or Derby).
-If they are in the classpath, it will execute the files `schema.sql` (to define the structure of the database) and `data.sql` (to insert initial data).
+If they are in the classpath, Spring Boot will execute the files `schema.sql` (to define the structure of the database) and `data.sql` (to insert initial data).

 However, we can define *profiles* to run distinct scripts for different databases.
 That's the purpose of the line:
 ```